Vowel

-A vowel is a syllabic speech sound pronounced without any stricture in the vocal tract.
+A vowel is a speech sound pronounced without any stricture in the vocal tract.
 Vowels are one of the two principal classes of speech sounds, the other being the consonant.
-Vowels vary in quality, in loudness and also in quantity (length).
+Vowels vary in quality, loudness, and length.
 They are usually voiced and are closely involved in prosodic variation such as tone, intonation and stress.
+The nucleus, or "center", of a syllable typically consists of a vowel sound (though this is not always the case).